PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 locator | an element locator pointing to an element text | the value to match with the result

-## Assert Font Style Not Contain
+## Assert Font Style Not Match

-Asserts that the font style of the specified element not contain the given value.
+Asserts that the font style of the specified element not match the given value.
 When the assert fails, the test is aborted.

 ### Usage

 `
-assertFontStyleNotContain(locator, text)
+assertFontStyleNotMatch(locator, text)
 `

 `
-assertFontStyleNotContain(parentLocator, locator, text)
+assertFontStyleNotMatch(parentLocator, locator, text)
 `

 ### Parameters